Bausch Health: 2016–2022: Valeant under Joseph Papa

 On July 31, 2020, the SEC announced that Bausch Health had agreed to pay a $45 million penalty to settle charges of improper revenue recognition and misleading disclosures in SEC filings and earnings presentations.
 It also announced that Pearson would pay $250,000 in civil penalties to the SEC, as well as $450,000 to reimburse Valeant.
 Howard Schiller and Tanya Carro, two other executives who settled, paid the SEC $100,000 and $75,000, respectively.

 Recent developments

-Following Ackman's exit, Paulson & Co. increased its stake in the company, became its largest shareholder, with its founder, John Paulson, joining the board, and vowing to rebuild the company's core franchises and to reduce its debt.
-In May 2022, Papa was replaced by Thomas Appio as the company's chief executive officer.
-Paulson replaced Papa as chairman of Bausch Health after being on its board of directors from June 2017 to May 2022.
+In May 2022, Papa was replaced by Thomas J. Appio as the company's chief executive officer.
+John Paulson replaced Papa as chairman of Bausch Health after being on its board of directors from June 2017 to May 2022.